 To reduce the methane emission of dairy cows an option in FarmDyn is to select feeds which have a low(er) methane emission factor per kg dry matter intake.
 This is valid for as well roughages as concentrates.
 Concentrates are often purchased and most of the roughages are produced on the farm, and so dependent on weather circumstances and farm management conditions.
 In the short term it is easier for farmers to reduce methane emissions from enteric fermentation by adjusting the ingredients in the compound concentrates.
 In FarmDyn six extra compound concentrates are defined, based on Šebek et al. (2016), with a lower methane emission than the more commonly used concentrates.
-These six concentrates are divided into three concentrates (basic, protein rich, extra protein rich) with a methane emission reduction of 5% relative to the basic concentrates and three concentrates with a reduction of 10%.
-The nutritional value has not changed.
-Prices of the low methane emission concentrates are based on the extra feeding cost (Šebek et al., 2016).
+These six concentrates are divided into three concentrates (basic, protein rich, extra protein rich) with a methane emission reduction of 5% relative to the basic concentrates and three concentrates are based on the extra feeding cost (Šebek et al., 2016).
 Low methane emission concentrates are more expensive than the basic concentrates and the concentrates with 10% reduction are more expensive than the concentrates with 5% reduction.

 The implementation of low emission compound concentrates focusses on the enteric fermentation.
 But this is just a part of the total GHG emission of concentrates.
 Feed products which are purchased have also caused GHG emissions outside the farm, the so called off-farm or up-stream emissions.
 Compound concentrates, but also raw ingredients, like soybean meal, emit CO2 before it is bought by the dairy farmers.
-Soybean meal has for instance a high off-farm emission factor.
+Soybean meal for instance has a high off-farm emission factor.
 Replacing this raw concentrate with a lower emission alternative can reduce the emissions of a dairy farm.
-Reducing or removing soybean meal in the dairy ration because of the high CO2 emission factor can have implication of the ration composition.
+Reducing or removing soybean meal in the dairy ration because of the high CO2 emission factor can have implications for the ration composition.
 FarmDyn can model alternative rations based on the reduction of the off-farm CO2 emission.

-An endogenous option to reduce GHG emission is related to application of N from mineral fertilizers and animal manure.
-FarmDyn contains different grassland management options.
-Corresponding dry matter yield and ingredients (e.g. energy and raw protein content) differ by fertilization level (200, 300 or 400 kg N per ha) and number of cuts (see chapter 4 of this deliverable).
+An endogenous option to reduce GHG emission is related to application of N from mineral fertilizers and animal manure per ha grassland and per crop.
+FarmDyn contains different grassland management options, differing by dry matter yield, ingredients (e.g. energy and raw protein content), fertilization level (namely 200, 300 or 400 kg N per ha) and number of cuts (see chapter 4 of this deliverable).
 Application of N from mineral fertilizers and animal manure on arable crops is included via a stepwise N-response curve, including different yield levels at 80, 60, 40 and 20% of the optimal N fertilization level.
 In this study the optimal N fertilization level is put equal to the legal maximum N fertilization level.